netbug94/libreNMS-Deb12-Nginx/Step_04.md

 ```bash
 http://0.0.0.0/smokeping/
 ```
-- You can also navigate into it through LibreNMS web UI; :house: Button >
+- You can also navigate into it through LibreNMS web UI; Home Button > Tools > Smokeping

 <div align="center">